Reverse Mortgage Myths And Misconceptions

 At Longbridge Financial, we’re committed to educating consumers about the many uses of this powerful financial tool.
 So we created this helpful Mythbusters section to help you separate fact from fiction.
 Read on to learn the truth about some of the most common reverse mortgage myths and misconceptions.

-Someone told me that with a reverse mortgage, the bank takes your home.
+Someone told me the downside of a reverse mortgage is that the bank takes your home.

 — Maria